Senior royals gather to honor Prince Philip at memorial

 Elizabeth, who recently recovered from COVID-19, didn’t go to a Commonwealth Day service at Westminster Abbey earlier this month, but she continued with other scheduled engagements, including in-person audiences.

+The 95-year-old monarch was deeply involved in planning the service, which included hymns and tributes from his charities.
+Such touches weren’t possible during his funeral last year because of strictures surrounding the COVID-19 pandemic.

-About 1,800 family members and guests have been invited to the memorial.
+About 1,800 family members and guests attended the memorial.
 Only 30 people attended last year’s funeral, conducted under the strict COVID-19 lockdown rules then in place that forced the queen to sit alone wearing a black mask as she mourned the loss of her husband, who she called her rock.

 Philip died on April 9 at age 99.